Bar-tailed godwit: Distribution and migration

+It was evident for some time that the migrating birds can fly distances up to 5000 km non stop.
 All bar-tailed godwits spend the Northern Hemisphere summer in the Arctic, where they breed, and make a long-distance migration south in winter to more temperate areas.
 L. l. lapponica make the shortest migration, some only as far as the North Sea, while others travel as far as India.
 Bar-tailed godwits nesting in Alaska (L. l. baueri) travel all the way to Australia and New Zealand.
 They undertake the longest non-stop migrations of any bird, and to fuel they carry the greatest fat loads of any migratory bird so far studied, reducing the size of their digestive organs to do so.

-L. l. bauri breeds in Alaska and spends the non-breeding season in eastern Australia and New Zealand.
+L. l. baueri breeds in Alaska and spends the non-breeding season in eastern Australia and New Zealand.
 L. l. menzbieri breeds in Siberia and migrates to northern and western Australia.
 Birds breeding in Siberia follow the coast of Asia northwards and southwards, but those breeding in Alaska migrate directly across the Pacific to Australasia 11000 km away.
-To track the return journey, seven birds in New Zealand were tagged with surgically-implanted transmitters and tracked by satellite to the Yellow Sea in China, a distance of 9575 km; the actual track flown by one bird was 11026 km, taking nine days.
+To track the return journey, seven birds in New Zealand were tagged with surgically implanted transmitters and tracked by satellite to the Yellow Sea in China, a distance of 9575 km; the actual track flown by one bird was 11026 km, taking nine days.
 At least three other bar-tailed godwits also appear to have reached the Yellow Sea after non-stop flights from New Zealand.